pasar1/pasar1/README.md

 - **NAMI Data Outreach**: Utilized PowerBI and Excel to create interactive dashboards for NAMI Eastside, optimizing community engagement strategies.

 ## Interests
 If you're interested in healthcare innovation, decentralized systems, or data visualization, let's connect!
-Feel free to reach out for collaboration or to share feedback on my work.
+Feel free to reach out for collaboration or for any feedback you might have on my work.